-Users are able to view and edit project details, move the project to previous or future years, or delete the project.
+Users are able to view and edit project details, move the project to previous or future years (see Move Projects button), or delete the project (see trashcan icon).
 These functions are particularly useful when for deferring, removing, or re-prioritizing projects when preparing Five-Year Plans.